 Relatives are to dress in white tops and long black bottoms during Taoist Funeral services Singapore processions.
 Guests may wear anything so as long as the colors worn are not flashy or red.

 It is also necessary for relatives to wear “tags” by the side of their arms to signify their relationship to the deceased.

 In Singapore, it is most common for Families to opt for cremation.
 Therefore, aside from coffins used during the cremation process – urns must also be selected by Family members during the funeral planning process.
 This is atypical for a Taoist funeral.

 Food is often prepared by a team of chefs on-site.
-Traditional chinese food is served to guests and relatives, and sometimes prepared for rites and ceremonies.
+Traditional Chinese food is served to guests and relatives, and sometimes prepared for rites and ceremonies.

 It is common for different dialect groups to adopt similar Taoist practices.
 Most notably, each group would have different arches and priests who could speak their dialect.

 We can cater to Hokkien, Teochew, Cantonese, and Hakka dialect groups.
 Do take a look at our service page for more details.

 [trx_button type=”square” style=”default” size=”small” bg_style=”custom” color=”#ffffff” bg_color=”#444444″ align=”center” link=”https://nituofuneral.com/contact-us/” popup=”no” width=”200″ height=”100″ animation=”fadeInUp”]Available 24/7[/trx_button]